 - Names and roles of other key personnel/collaborators.

-i.
-Project narrative: this is limited to six pages, single-spaced, times new roman, and 12 font size.
+- Project Narrative: This is limited to six pages, single-spaced, times new roman, and 12 font size.

-ii.
-An itemized budget.
-Allowable costs include data collection material, core laboratory services and other ancillary services purchased from the health system, and compensation for hospital night shifts.
-Anyone already receiving salary from the D-SINE project is not eligible to be paid salary under the pilot project.
+- An itemized budget.
+Allowable costs include data collection material, core laboratory services and other ancillary services purchases from the health system, and compensation for hospital night shifts.
+Anyone already receiving salary from the D-SINE project is not eligible for salary under the pilot project.

-iii.
-Letter of support from the applicant's Division Chief, Department Chair, or Dean (one of them only) stating that they support the applicant's project and will ensure they have the time and resources to complete the project if granted.
+- Letter of support from the applicant's Division Chief, Department Chair, or Dean (one of them only) stating that they support the applicant's project and will ensure they have the time and resources to complete the project if they are granted an award.

-iv.
-Letter of support of the applicant's mentor if the applicant is a trainee.
+- Letter of support of the applicant's mentor if the applicant is a trainee

-NB: The applicant's last and first name, a brief project title (30 characters or less), and page numbers should appear on the footer of each page.
+NB: Please include a brief project title (30 characters or less) and page number on the footer of each page.

-All proposals will be reviewed by a panel chaired by the Pilot project officer.
-Proposals will be evaluated according to the NIH evaluation style and criteria specific to D-SINE Africa's core mission.
+All proposals will be reviewed by a panel chaired by the Seed Grant projects officer.
+Proposals will be evaluated across six domains, including Significance, Innovation, Investigators, Approach, Environment, Ethical Consideration, compliance with D-SINE Africa objectives, and Budget.
+The review process is aligned with the NlH-style evaluation metrics and criteria specific to D-SNE Africa's core mission.